opensim-org/opensim-core/doc/APIGuide.md

 [Object](@ref OpenSim::Object) is the base class for all OpenSim Components, general containers like Set, and Tools that can be written to and read from XML or OSIM files--this is called serialization.
 Objects use [Properties](@ref OpenSim::Property) to serialize (write to file) and deserialize (read from file) their attributes, which are parameters and settings that define the behavior of the Object.

 ## Component {#component}
-<img src="./images/component.png" alt="Figure 3" height="381.5" width="415">

 A [Component](@ref OpenSim::Component) is the basic "unit" of modelling and computing in OpenSim.
 It is our abstraction to capture a fundamental unit of computing and/or modeling used to compose a Model and form computational system of equations.
 It is the base class that provides the supporting infrastructure for building up a hierarchically-structured model with interconnections and numerous inputs and outputs.
 The components are then combined into a single computationally efficient (mathematical/numerical) system.
 That computational system is a SimTK::MultibodySystem and it is the computer implementation (think system of equations) of the multibody kinematics and dynamics plus any additional dynamics (ordinary differential equations, e.g. muscle activation dynamics) that need to be solved simultaneously.
 Any conceptual element that must compute something typically requires the System and must be a Component in OpenSim.
 Components, like Objects, contain Properties and can be written and read from filesresources for reading and writing (serializing).
+<img src="./images/component.png" alt="Figure 3" height="381.5" width="415">
+*Figure 3.
+Illustration of a generic component object, with property, input, output, and socket attributes.*

  A Component has the following user-facing attributes:

 1. **Properties**: Constant parameters (e.g., a Body’s mass).
 2. **Sockets** to other components that it depends on (e.g., a Joint connects two Frames).